-Consistent with its commitment to addressing sex and gender-based misconduct, the College complies with Title IX of the Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
+Consistent with its commitment to addressing sex and gender-based misconduct, the College complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
 Sex and gender-based misconduct, as defined within the Policy Against Discrimination and Harassment in Employment Practices and in Student Academic and Campus Life (“Policy”) is a form of sex discrimination prohibited by the College and under Title IX.
 With respect to statements, discussions, or written materials that are germane to classroom or educational subject matter, any reports of discrimination or harassment will be considered in context.
 The College is committed to encouraging meaningful, candid dialogue.
 A discussion on the Concept of Academic Freedom and Harassment can be found in the Policy.

 IMPORTANT NOTE ABOUT CONFIDENTIALITY